aidin-zadeh/enron/README.md

 1. A .csv file with three columns---"person", "sent", "received"---where the final two columns contain the number of emails that person sent or received ordered by number of sent emails.
-The `csv` file will be stored at `enron/data/ext`.
+The `csv` file will be stored at `enron/data/ext` directory.

 2. A PNG image visualizing the number of emails sent over time by some of the most prolific person , top-N senders in (1).
-The PNG file will be saved at `images` director.
+The PNG file will be saved at `images` directory.

 3. A visualization that shows the [relative contact ratio](https://en.wikipedia.org/wiki/Relative_change_and_difference) for the same people in (2).
-The PNG file will be saved at `images` director.
+The PNG file will be saved at `images` directory.

 ## Data